FreddyHigaSectionC/sales-data-analysis/README.md

 - Clothing and Furniture categories were the main revenue drivers.
 - Sales performance varies significantly between sales representatives, with clear differences between top and bottom performers.
 - Higher revenue does not guarantee higher profitability, as lower-revenue products can achieve better margins and generate more profit per sale.
-- Regional differences suggest opportunities for targeted strategies.
+- Regional performance varies, with North highest and South lowest, highlighting opportunities for targeted improvement in weaker regions.

 ---